UtkarshChaurasia/voiceassistant/README.md

 # voiceassistant
 Personal voice assistant build by using python.
+It follows various commands like opening google chrome, youtube, microsoft word.
+It can tell the weather and weather forecast of any place.
+It tells the time and calculates various mathematical problems like integration and differentiation.
+It can also play the song if asked to do so.